unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 It is very important to save your cryptoaccount information at this stage! **There's no way to recover it** nor to look for it later. **So do it right now!**
 :::

 ## Step 3.
-Disclose the @unikname of your organization
+Disclose the @unikname ID of your organization

 Unikname of type Organization must be publicly disclosed in order to be used with <brand name="UNC"/> on your website.
 By default all @unikname values are obfuscated and publicly hidden.